DevOpsHiveHQ/website/content/english/_index.md

       id: services
       images:
       - "images/cloud-actions.png"
-      content : "DevOps Consulting (Assessment and Transformation), Infrastructure as Code (IaC and GitOps), Continuous Integration and Continuous Deployment (CI/CD), Containerization and Orchestration (Docker and Kubernetes), Cloud Migration and Management, Monitoring and Analytics, Performance Optimization, DevOps Training and Workshops ... and more!"
+      content : " Cloud Migration and Management (AWS, GCP, Azure, OpenShift), DevOps Consulting (Assessment and Transformation), Infrastructure as Code (IaC and GitOps), Continuous Integration and Continuous Deployment (CI/CD), Containerization and Orchestration (Docker and Kubernetes), Monitoring and Analytics, Performance Optimization, DevOps Training and Workshops ... and more!"
       button:
         enable : true
         label : "Check it out"